elastic/sans-dfir-2022/README.md

 At a minimum, you'll need Elasticsearch, Kibana, and the Integrations Server.
 Be sure to save your authentication credentials for the `elastic` user.
-You can place them in the `.env` file in the vagrant directory to have all your values in one place.
+You can place them in the `.env` file in the vagrant directory to have all your values in one place (though the script does not use these)..

 ### Recommended Setup

-To use the provided scripts and virtual machine environment, you'll also need a system with enough resources, a working `vagrant` environment (`vmware_desktop`, `virtualbox`, and `hyperv` should all work; `vmware_desktop` was tested), and a working Docker installation to run the script.
+To use the provided scripts and virtual machine environment, you'll also need a system with enough resources, a working `vagrant` environment (`vmware_desktop`, `virtualbox`, and `hyperv` should all work; `vmware_desktop` was tested), and a working Docker installation to run the tool (doesn't need to be the same system).

 To setup `vagrant`, you may need to run/install one or more of the following: